ir2-lab/OpenTRIM/doc/h5file.dox.md

 Dimensions of tables depend on:
 - \f$N_{at}\f$ : # of atoms, i.e., all atoms in the target plus the
 projectile.
-Note that the same atom species belonging to different materials is counted as different atom.
+Note that the same atom species belonging to different materials is counted as different atom. \n
+The order of atoms can be seen in `/target/atoms/labels`.
 - \f$N_{mat}\f$ : # of target materials
 - \f$N_x, N_y, N_z\f$ : # of grid points along the 3 axes
 - \f$N_c=(N_x-1)(N_y-1)(N_z-1)\f$ : # of target cells
 - \f$N_e\f$ : # of energy points for energy loss tables
 - \f$N_{ev}\f$ : # of events

+To reach a variable in the archive use the complete path, e.g. `/tally/energy_deposition/Ionization`.

 <table>
 <caption>HDF5 output archive structure</caption>